 People often ask why there is so much suffering in the world.
 And why do even good people suffer.
 It’s bad enough, they say, that suffering is a fact of life; and there are many bad people throughout history and in the world today who actually deserve to suffer.
 But why do good people suffer?
 Why do helpless children have to suffer?
 Why do some children die so young?
 Why do some die at birth or in the womb?
 Why are so many women on such a vast scale made to suffer emotional and physical abuse and violence, especially at the hands of men?
 Why do so many women have trouble conceiving a child; and many of these, when they do conceive, lose their child by miscarriage?
 Many individuals in their suffering pray to God for deliverance or help or relief, but he doesn’t seem to hear them; or worse, he doesn’t seem to care.
-And so they become discouraged and angry and they reason that if that’s what God is like, they want nothing to do with him, and abandon any kind of belief or faith in him, and make their way through life without him.
+And so they become discouraged and angry and they reason that if that’s what God is like, they want nothing to do with him – and abandon any kind of belief or faith in him, and make their way through life without him.

 The extent of suffering in the world is so vast and all-encompassing that it permeates and affects all humanity and every human being to a greater or lesser degree; and we cannot escape it.
-And when we look at a particular aspect of suffering – say, kidnapping of women to be sold as sex slaves, and the living hell that must be; or that there is a massive number of people, a whole class in Indian society, who are so desperately poor that they live in the garbage dumps of India, where they’ve established a community complete with ruling class, and with those who are comparatively rich and more powerful than others in that community – it is hard to comprehend the enormity of it all; to name but two of countless other examples.
+And when we look at a particular aspect of suffering – say, kidnapping of women to be sold as sex slaves, and the living hell that must be; or that there is a massive number of people, a whole class in Indian society, who are so desperately poor that they live in the garbage dumps of the cities, where they’ve established a community complete with ruling class, and with those who are comparatively rich and more powerful than others in that community – it is hard to comprehend the enormity of it all; to name but two of countless other examples.
 In fact, suffering is part and parcel of being human; it is as inevitable as death.